juliansteenbakker/mobile_scanner/README.md

 A universal scanner for Flutter based on MLKit.
 Uses CameraX on Android and AVFoundation on iOS.

+## Breaking Changes V5.0.0

+Version 5.0.0 brings some breaking changes.
+Please see the changelog for an overview.

 ## Features Supported

 See the example app for detailed implementation information.